 Dynamic Pricing ≠ Price Discrimination

-This is one of the reasons why all this speculations took place.
+This is one of the reasons why all these speculations took place.

 Dynamic Pricing with Personalization and Data Collection